CLEAN-UP DAY AND TAKE PRIDE IN BERLIN WEEK

 The Berlin Parks Commission holds an annual clean-up day and Take Pride in Berlin Week around Earth Day (April 22nd).

-This year the annual Clean-Up Day falls on Earth Day, Saturday, April 22, 2017.
-Volunteers are needed to help us clean-up Berlin’s parks, but everyone is encouraged to do whatever they can in and around their own neighborhoods to show their Berlin Pride.
+Each year volunteers are needed to help us clean-up Berlin’s parks, but everyone is encouraged to do whatever they can in and around their own neighborhoods to show their Berlin Pride.
 Ideas for Clean-Up Day/Take Pride in Berlin week:

 - Offer to paint an elderly neighbors porch